CDCgov/NEDSS-EpiSync/README.md

 Then open browser to http://localhost:8014/docs for the `dictionary` and `validate` service Swagger UI's

-To bring down the episync stack:
+To bring down the EpiSync stack:
 ```bash
 $ make stop
 docker compose stop